msanft/nixos-conf/README.md

-# My Personal NixOS / Nix-Darwin Configuration
+# My Personal NixOS  Configuration

-This is my personal NixOS / Nix-Darwin / Home-Manager configuration.
+This is my personal NixOS configuration.
 It always is work in progress and is constantly changing.
 It should not be used as a reference for how to do things the best way.